Tips From Former Smokers®

 What new information are these ads really offering?
 Everyone knows cigarettes are bad for you.

-While most everyone knows the danger of smoking cigarettes, it is still the leading cause of death in the United States,
+While most people know the danger of smoking cigarettes, it's still the leading cause of death in the United States,

-killing more than 480,000 Americans every year.
+killing more than 480,000 Americans each year.
 These ads serve as a reminder of the dangers of smoking, as well as inform